Getting paid with Shopify Payments

 Shopify Payments is the simplest way to accept payments online.
 It eliminates the hassle of setting up a merchant account with a third-party payment provider, and then entering your account credentials in Shopify.
 Because Shopify Payments is fully integrated with your store, you can view your payouts directly in the Shopify admin.

-If your store has Shopify Payments enabled, then you receive payments through Shopify Payouts when a customer pays using Shopify Payments and specific accelerated checkouts.
+If your store has Shopify Payments activated, then you receive payments through Shopify Payouts when a customer pays using Shopify Payments and specific accelerated checkouts.

-If customers pay using third-party payment gateways, then you won't see your payout information in your Shopify admin.
+If customers pay using third-party payment providers, then your payout information isn't available in your Shopify admin.
 Third-party payment providers have their own ways of displaying your payouts.
 Check with your third-party payment provider to find out how they display payout information.
 For an overview of how payments work with Shopify, refer to our guide about Getting Paid.

 |Payment provider||Provider type||How the customer pays||How you get paid|